MiDataInt/mdi-desktop-app/docs/server-modes.md

 ## {{page.title}}

 The MDI apps server can be launched on different computers depending on your needs.
-In all cases, you access the data analysis apps via a web browser embedded into the desktop app.
+In all cases, you will access the data analysis apps via a web browser embedded into the desktop app.

 ### Local computer mode

-Local Computer mode uses R to install the web server on your desktop or laptop, so that the web browser and web server run on the same local computer.
+`Local Computer` mode uses R to install the web server on your desktop or laptop, so that the web browser and web server run on the same local computer.